 Any game that lasts several hours and has a break for lunch or tea is bound to be a sociable sport!
 The pavilion is an excellent place for cricket players to enjoy a drink after the game whatever the outcome, or just somewhere to hide out should the weather intervene.

 Learning to scuba dive is a totally exhilarating experience and can bond the people that learn and dive together.
 You always dive with a ‘dive buddy’ and you look out for each other on the dive.
 Diving clubs are generally very sociable, organising regular meetings and even holidays to go diving overseas.

-Put two people together with an interest in football and they will probably talk for hours.
+Put two people together with an interest in soccer and they will probably talk for hours.
 Most teams are usually part of a wider social club, so the football and social activities go hand-in-hand.

 People of varying ages and abilities participate in martial arts making it a very sociable sport.
 Being a sport where people are in such close quarters to one another means that there is good interaction between members.
 Competitions around the country take members of all ages away together frequently.

-A walk of several miles around a golf course brings golfers into contact with one another.
+A walk of several kilometres around a golf course brings golfers into contact with one another.
 Some courses even have a refreshments stand at the 9th hole where golfers gather, but it is the traditional 19th hole or clubhouse where the real social action is to be found.

 After much deliberation darts just made it into our top 10!
 The stereotype of beer swilling darts players is perhaps not that far from the truth.
 The game usually takes place somewhere where alcohol is served, so players often combine a beer with stepping up to the oche.
 We must point out, there are still some very fit and slim darts players out there!